 Similarly, the RLE Policy guidance, which is crucial for clinical instruction, was also rated “Highly Implemented” (mean=3.43, sd=1.00), indicating a successful dissemination of essential clinical experience policies and procedures.
 The high implementation ratings for these core instructional areas demonstrate that the orientation is largely successful in preparing the new hires for their direct teaching and policy application responsibilities.
 Furthermore, the significant implementation of RLE policies aligns with the findings of Goh and Lee (2022), who noted that a clear and consistent orientation process in clinical practice enhances both instructor and student confidence, leading to effective learning outcomes.

-In contrast, one among the three stands out as less effectively implemented which is on syllabus and course outline making.
+In contrast, one of the three areas stands out as less effectively implemented which is o syllabus and course outline making.
 This variable received the lowest mean score (mean=3.35, sd=1.00) and was consequently rated as “Moderately Implemented.”
 While the score is still positive, it suggests that instructors perceive the manual's guidance on the more administrative and organizational tasks of creating course materials to be slightly deficient compared to the hands-on teaching and policy components.
 Supporting this perspective in terms of syllabus and course outline preparation, Wagner et al. (2023) and Tsiane and Motebang (2023) highlighted that many educators experience challenges aligning course content and instructional methods with institutional standards due to limited exposure during orientation.
 This supports the study’s result showing only “moderate implementation” in syllabus and course design, suggesting the need for more practical and collaborative training in this area.

 Shown below are the specific results obtained for the three variables of Statement of the Problem No. 2